-We all want to live in a community where we feel safe.
+We all want to live in a community where we feel safe and well.
 It’s our right.

-Making sure Australian laws are followed in all communities across the country and reducing the rates of crime, violence and substance abuse will achieve real results for Aboriginal and Torres Strait Islander people.
+Making sure Australian laws are followed in all communities across the country, improving physical, social and emotional wellbeing and reducing the rates of crime, violence and substance abuse will achieve real results for Aboriginal and Torres Strait Islander people.

 To make this happen, government and communities need to work together to:

-Having a safe community to live in is critical to closing the gap in Indigenous disadvantage.
+Feeling well and having a safe community to live in are critical to closing the gap in Indigenous disadvantage.
 It makes other important things possible, like getting kids to school, helping them achieve good results, and getting adults into jobs.

 In addition to this, the Australian Government also supports the supply and availability of low aromatic fuel to communities and regional areas to help reduce petrol sniffing.
 More information about low aromatic fuel is available on the PM&C website.